DevAgnihotri/MCA_Sem_2/DBMS/Unit 5.md

 ---

-### Q15.
-What do you mean by concurrency?
-Demonstrate how 2 phase protocol will be useful for controlling concurrency.
-Discuss variations of 2PL.

-- **Concurrency** is the ability of the database to allow multiple transactions to execute at the same time.
-- **Two-Phase Locking (2PL):**
-  - Ensures serializability by dividing transaction execution into two phases: growing (acquire locks) and shrinking (release locks).
-  - Prevents conflicts and ensures consistency.
-- **Variations of 2PL:**
-  - **Strict 2PL:** Holds all exclusive locks until commit.
-  - **Rigorous 2PL:** Holds all locks (shared and exclusive) until commit.
-  - **Conservative 2PL:** Acquires all locks before transaction starts (prevents deadlocks).

----

 ## Time Stamping Protocols for Concurrency Control

 - **Timestamp protocols** use transaction timestamps to order operations and ensure serializability.